 Current Volkswagen Golf

-The Golf TDI model features a 2.0-liter four-cylinder turbodiesel that produces 140 hp and a robust 236 pound-feet of torque.
-A six-speed manual is standard and VW's six-speed dual-clutch automated manual (DSG) is optional.
-EPA-estimated combined fuel economy is an impressive 34 mpg.
-The TDI trim also adds alloy wheels, a sport-tuned suspension, Bluetooth, an upgraded stereo and an iPod interface.
-A navigation system and xenon headlamps are optional.
+Base Golfs were powered by a 2.5-liter five-cylinder engine with 170 hp and 177 lb-ft of torque.
+A five-speed manual was standard (until its final year) and a six-speed automatic was optional.
+Standard equipment included air-conditioning, full power accessories, cruise control, a tilt-and-telescoping steering wheel and an auxiliary audio jack.
+The Golf TDI model featured a 2.0-liter four-cylinder diesel with 140 hp and a robust 236 lb-ft of torque.
+A six-speed manual was standard and VW's six-speed dual-clutch automated manual (DSG) was optional.
+EPA-estimated combined fuel economy was an impressive 34 mpg.
+The TDI trim also featured a sport-tuned suspension, Bluetooth connectivity, an upgraded stereo and an iPod interface.
+A navigation system and xenon headlamps were optional.

 In reviews, this Golf stood apart from other entries in the compact class thanks to its higher overall level of refinement, upscale interior, composed ride quality and subdued yet classy styling.
 Should you be shopping for a Golf from this generation, we strongly recommend the TDI model because of its higher level of equipment, better performance and superior fuel economy.
 The 2.5-liter engine is powerful for the class, but fuel economy suffers for it.

 Previous to this, there was the fifth-generation model, which VW named the Rabbit.
 Should you be interested in a used Golf, it's important to keep this in mind.